henrietta-k/adapt-learning-wiki/Adapt-Framework-Right-to-Left-(RTL)-support.md

 **3. Use variables and if statements in javascript to calculate correct RTL direction, position and movement, etc.**

 ## Current progress and outstanding work
+The RTL work has been implemented and we expect to include RTL compatibility in version 1.2 of the Adapt framework.

+The list below shows the pull requests agains the Adapt framework core bundle:

 https://github.com/adaptlearning/adapt_framework/pull/463